openvalidation/openvalidation/docs/javadoc_guidelines.md

 - each element (header, body, the param-block, etc) is separated by a \<p>

 ```
 Note that character limits are not hard limits.
-Depending on the complexity of the documented code the limit can be
+Depending on the complexity of the documented code, the limit can be
 exceeded by quite a bit.
 Keep in mind, however to keep everything as short as possible.
 ```

 ### Header
 The header exists to give a short explanation of the documented code's purpose.
-- precise, single-line sentence describing the method or class
+- a precise, single-line sentence describing the method or class
 - no more than 100 characters
 - should be plain text
 - no in-depth context